Solution | Social Determinants of Health#

 Responsible AI Statement#

-This solution uses both analytics and ML-driven insights to help drive an understanding of how patterns of social factors that characterize potentially vulnerable populations associate with chronic disease prevalence at regional population levels.
-Care should always be taken to ensure data considerations are taken into account in any interpretations.
+This solution uses both analytics and ML-driven insights to help understand how patterns of social factors that characterize potentially vulnerable populations associate with chronic disease prevalence at regional population levels.
+Care should always be taken to ensure data considerations are included in any interpretations.

 This is community-level survey data, and should not be used to support misleading attribution on how an individual person’s socioeconomic status, minority/ethnic background, and household situation predicts/informs potential disease occurrence or outcomes.
 Self-reported survey data is particularly subject to recall, social desirability, and non-response bias.
 Any decisions or actions driven by this analysis must consider these limitations that may influence the distribution of the data.